gingerbeardman/Beautipedia.safariextension/README.md

 David's website is no longer active, so I have taken over hosting the extension.

 Sadly there was no way to transition existing users of the plugin.
+Please install this new version manually.

 ## Changelog